Phoenician Foot & Ankle Specialists

 Wounds in your feet and ankles can leave you vulnerable to infection and often require expert care.
-Whether you have a fresh puncture wound in your foot or a painful chronic leg ulcer, experienced podiatrist Nima Sana, DPM, of Phoenician Foot & Ankle Specialists in Scottsdale, Arizona, can help.
-Dr. Sana has expert wound care skills that can help you avoid infection and heal more quickly.
+Whether you have a fresh puncture wound in your foot or a painful chronic leg ulcer, experienced podiatrists Nima Sana, DPM, and Matine Mirsaidi, DPM of Phoenician Foot & Ankle Specialists in Scottsdale, Arizona, can help.
+Dr. Sana and Dr. Mirsaidi have expert wound care skills that can help you avoid infection and heal more quickly.
 To take advantage of his expertise, call or use the online booking form today.

 You’re most likely to incur a wound from an injury like a blow, cut, or puncture.
 Any skin damage of this type requires wound care to prevent infection.

 For a minor wound, you might just need to flush it with clean water to wash out any bacteria, and put a plaster or a dressing over the injury.

 If you have a wound on your foot or ankle and you can’t stop the bleeding, it’s best to get emergency medical help.
 The wound might require stitches if it’s long or deep.
 Puncture wounds can sometimes be difficult to clean, making them more likely to develop an infection.

 Puncture wounds — especially those in the feet — are also an ideal breeding ground for tetanus, so you might need to get a tetanus booster shot to protect yourself.

 Do foot and leg ulcers require wound care?